 The Emerging Voices Awards recognize and support the next generation of makers and thinkers in the field of contemporary craft, decorative arts, and design.
 The biennial awards recognize one winner among five shortlisted emerging artists and one emerging scholar, critic, or contributor to the field for their body of published or unpublished work across all media.
 The ACC Emerging Voices Awards are made possible by the generous support of the John & Robyn Horn Foundation.

-The American Craft Council presents the Rare Craft Fellowship Award in association with The Balvenie.
-The annual award recognizes and supports contributions to the maintenance and revival of traditional or rare crafts in America.
-The Rare Craft Fellowship Award recognizes one winner among five finalists in the field of traditional crafts.
+Between 2013 and 2017, ACC presented the Rare Craft Fellowship Award in association with The Balvenie.
+This annual award recognized and supported contributions to the maintenance and revival of traditional or rare crafts in America.
+The Rare Craft Fellowship Award recognized one winner among five finalists in the field of traditional crafts.

 The Awards of Excellence recognize as many as 18 participating artists every year at the American Craft Council retail shows in Atlanta, Baltimore, Saint Paul, and San Francisco.
 Awarded by a changing roster of jurors selected for their contributions to their area arts communities, the Awards of Excellence are given in recognition of excellence in quality of work or for individual booth design.
 Past jurors have included curators, practicing artists, and scholars.
 Awardees receive automatic admission to exhibit during the following show season.